vamsikrishna9640/WordPress-LEMP-Stack-Setup/README.md

  ```

+  This Docker Compose file is for setting up a WordPress website with a MySQL database, PHP, PHPMyAdmin, Nginx, and WordPress itself.

+  Let's go through it section by section,

+  - Services: This is where we define the services that we want to run as part of our application.

+  - Database: This service defines the MySQL database that we will be using to store our website data.
+We specify the version of the MySQL image we want to use,       and we also set up some environment variables to create a new database, user, and password.
+We also set up a volume to store the data in the /var/lib/mysql       directory.
+This allows us to persist our database data even if the container is destroyed.
+We also set the restart policy to always, which means that if the       container crashes or is stopped, it will be automatically restarted.

+   - PHP: This service sets up the PHP-FPM container, which is a fast and efficient way to run PHP scripts.
+We specify the version of the PHP-FPM image we want to      use, and we also set up a dependency on the db service, since our PHP scripts will need to connect to the MySQL database.
+We expose port 9000 so that other        services can communicate with PHP-FPM.
+We also set up a volume to mount our ./public directory into the container so that PHP scripts can be served from          there.

+   - PHPMyAdmin: This service sets up PHPMyAdmin, which is a web-based database administration tool for MySQL.
+We specify a dependency on the db service since we      need to connect to the MySQL database.
+We expose port 8080 so that we can access PHPMyAdmin in our web browser.
+We also set up an environment variable to          specify the database host and root password.

+   - WordPress: This service sets up the WordPress container, which is where our website will run.
+We specify a dependency on the db service since WordPress            needs to connect to the MySQL database.
+We expose port 8000 so that we can access our website in our web browser.

+   - Nginx: Here is the configuration of nginx server which depends on all the above services.
+This server runs on 8001 of the local system and 80 of the              container.

 4. The `enable_disable_site` function is used to enable or disable a WordPress site.
 It starts or stops the Docker containers associated with the site depending on the provided command.